AnyChart/docs.anychart.com/PERT_Chart/Quick_Start.md

     {id: "6", duration: 2, name: "Task BC", dependsOn: ["2", "3"]}
 ];
 ```

+Look through the [Data article](Data) for more information about setting and managing the data.

 ###4.
 Create a Chart
 Add the JavaScript tag `<script>` with the following code anywhere in the  page.